 Medical care means amounts paid for:

-Foster care means substitute care furnished on a 24-hour-a-day basis to an eligible child in a licensed or approved facility by a person or agency other than the child’s parent or guardian but does not include care provided in a family home through an informal arrangement for a period of 20 days or less.
+Foster care means substitute care furnished on a 24-hour-a-day basis to an eligible child, in a licensed foster care facility or approved shelter care facility, by a person or agency other than the child’s parent or guardian, but does not include care provided in a family home through an informal arrangement for a period of less than 30 days.
 Child foster care shall include but is not limited to the provision of food, lodging, training, education, supervision, and health care.

-Centers for Medicare and Medicaid Services or "CMS" means the unit of the federal Department of Health and Human Services that administers the Medicare and Medicaid programs.
+Centers for Medicare and Medicaid Services or “CMS” means the federal office under the Secretary of the United States Department of Health and Human Services, responsible for the Medicare and Medicaid programs.

 Inpatient care means treatment for which the insured person has to stay in a hospital for more than 24 hours for a covered event.

 Home Health Care means the continual care and treatment of an individual if: